Apple is Killing Swift

 One way to do things.

-Next year, in 2015, Lattner achieved the unthinkable: convincing the world’s second-most secretive company to open-source Swift.
+In 2015, Lattner achieved the unthinkable: convincing the world’s second-most secretive company to open-source Swift.
+Thus Swift evolved driven by 3 tribes who kept each other in check:

 Lattner himself, driving his core vision and keeping a lid on tech debt.